nuuuwan/news_lk3_data/README.md

 *2024-05-08 13:44:00* · [`adaderanalk`](https://www.adaderana.lk/news/99079/mujibur-rahman-tipped-to-fill-diana-gamages-mp-seat-) · `en`

-Former Member of Parliament Mujibur Rahman of the Samagi Jana Balawegaya (SJB) is tipped to fill the vacant parliamentary seat after the Supreme Court disqualified State Minister Diana Gamage from holding an MP seat.
+Former Member of Parliament Mujibur Rahman of the Samagi Jana Balawegaya (SJB) is nominated to fill the vacant parliamentary seat after the Supreme Court disqualified State Minister Diana Gamage from holding an MP seat.

 Speaking during today’s parliamentary session, Leader of the Opposition Sajith Premadasa announced that this decision will be communicated to the Election Commission.